geeksterin/WebAssignment/README.md

 ## Assignments

-How to use this repo
+How to use this repository
 - Fork the Repository
 - Host the same Repoitory on Github Pages
+- Check if the repo is working
-- Clone Repository To Local Machine
+- Clone Repository to Local Machine
+- Make some change and enjoy your first website
+- Fill the given form - [Github repo, Freecodecampid ]

 # JS Basics